ramonfmir/lcti/README.md

-# lcti
+# Lambda Calculus Type Inferrer

-Lambda Calculus Type Inferrer
+Little script written by @arisPapadop and @ramonfmir to implement the type inference algorithm shown in the Type Systems for Programming Languages 3rd year course at Imperial College.